-4.5 In general, and except as provided below, Shareholders have one vote for each Share held by them and are entitled to vote at all meetings of Shareholders.
-However, if, and so long as, the Shares of a Shareholder in the Company are treated as "controlled shares" (as determined pursuant to section 958 of the Internal Revenue Code of 1986, as amended, of the United States of America ("the Code")) and Treasury Regulations promulgated thereunder and under section 957 of the Code) of any United States person (as defined in the Code) and such controlled shares constitute 9.5 per cent. or more of the votes conferred by the issued shares of the Company, the voting rights with respect to the controlled shares owned by such United States person (a "9.5 per cent.
-US Shareholder") shall be limited, in the aggregate, to a voting power of less than 9.5 per cent., under a formula specified in the Bye-laws.
+- 4.5 In general, and except as provided below, Shareholders have one vote for each Share held by them and are entitled to vote at all meetings of Shareholders.
+However, if, and so long as, the Shares of a Shareholder in the Company are treated as "controlled shares" (as determined pursuant to section 958 of the Code and Treasury Regulations promulgated thereunder and under section 957 of the Code) of any United States person and such controlled shares constitute 9.5 per cent. or more of the votes conferred by the issued shares of the Company, the voting rights with respect to the controlled shares owned by such United States person shall be limited, in the aggregate, to a voting power of less than 9.5 per cent., under a formula specified in the Bye-laws.
 The formula is applied repeatedly until the voting power of all 9.5 per cent.
-US Shareholders has been reduced to less than 9.5 per cent.
+U.S. Shareholders has been reduced to less than 9.5 per cent.
 In addition, the Board may limit a Shareholder's voting rights when it deems it appropriate to do so to (i) avoid the existence of any 9.5 per cent.
-US Shareholder; and (ii) avoid certain adverse tax, legal or regulatory consequences to the Company or any of its subsidiaries or any Shareholder or its affiliates.
-"Controlled shares" includes, among other things, all shares of the Company that such US Person is deemed to own directly, indirectly or constructively (within the meaning of section 958 of the Code and Treasury Regulations promulgated thereunder and under section 957 of the Code).
+U.S. Shareholder; and (ii) avoid certain adverse tax, legal or regulatory consequences to the Company or any of its subsidiaries or any Shareholder or its affiliates.
+"Controlled shares" includes, among other things, all shares of the Company that such U.S. Person is deemed to own directly, indirectly or constructively (within the meaning of section 958 of the Code and Treasury Regulations promulgated thereunder and under section 957 of the Code).
 The amount of any reduction of votes that occurs by operation of the above limitations will generally be reallocated proportionately among all other Shareholders of the Company whose shares were not "controlled shares" of the 9.5 per cent.
-US Shareholder so long as such reallocation does not cause any person to become a 9.5 per cent.
+U.S. Shareholder so long as such reallocation does not cause any person to become a 9.5 per cent.
 US Shareholder.
 Under these provisions, certain Shareholders may have their voting rights limited, while other Shareholders may have voting rights in excess of one vote per Share.
 Moreover, these provisions could have the effect of reducing the votes of certain Shareholders who would not otherwise be subject to the 9.5 per cent. limitation by virtue of their direct share ownership.
 No Shareholder will be in breach of, or have any sanctions imposed on them under, Bye-law 87 as a result of any adjustment in voting power.